The licensing regime supports different types of energy and carbon storage activity.

 In May 2022, the NSTA published 'Innovate Seaward Production Licences: Guidance on Phase Transition', which can be viewed here.

-Exploration Licences are required when exploration is proposed out with an area that is licensed, whether that be a Production Licence (Seaward or Landward), and/or in the case of the offshore area a licence granted pursuant to the Energy Act 2008.
+Exploration Licences are required when exploration is proposed outwith an area that is licensed, whether that be a Production Licence (Seaward or Landward), and/or in the case of the offshore area a licence granted pursuant to the Energy Act 2008.
 Anyone who wishes to gather exploration data may apply for an Exploration Licence, without competition.
 An Exploration Licence only grants the right to explore and does not grant the right to produce.
 There are separate licences for the Seaward area and the Landward area.

+For both a Seaward Exploration Licence and Landward Exploration Licence, there is an application fee that must be paid before the licence can be granted.
 The application form for either a Seaward Exploration Licence or Landward Exploration Licence can be found here, details surrounding payment can also be found in the application form.

 Applications should be submitted to approvals@nstauthority.co.uk